scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 All ASes in SCION have the task to sign and verify control plane messages.
 However, certain ASes have additional roles:

 - **Core ASes**: Core ASes are a distinct set of ASes in the SCION Control Plane.
-For each ISD, the core ASes are listed in the TRC.
-Each core AS in an ISD has links to other core ASes (in the same or in different ISDs).
+For each ISD, the core ASes are listed in the TRC and each core AS has links to the other core ASes (in the same or in different ISDs).
 - **Certification authorities (CAs)**: CAs are responsible for issuing AS certificates to other ASes and/or themselves.
 - **Voting ASes**: Only certain ASes within an ISD may sign TRC updates.
 The process of appending a signature to a new TRC is called "casting a vote", and the designated ASes that hold the private keys to sign a TRC update are "voting ASes".
 - **Authoritative ASes**: Authoritative ASes are those ASes in an ISD that always have the latest TRCs of the ISD.
 They start the announcement of a TRC update.